-Cervical Cancer Screening (PDQ®): Screening - Patient Information [NCI] - Cervical Cancer Screening
+Cervical Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - Stages of Cervical Cancer

 Endometrial Cancer Screening (PDQ®): Screening - Health Professional Information [NCI] - Evidence of Harms

 Abnormal ultrasound typically requires further investigation including endometrial biopsy (sampling).
 The evidence is solid that endometrial sampling may result in discomfort, bleeding, infection, and rarely uterine perforation.
 A study designed to evaluate performance, patient acceptance, and cost-effectiveness of blind biopsy, hysteroscopy with biopsy, and ultrasound, in 683 women with vaginal bleeding, reported that minor events, including discomfort and distress, occurred in 16% of women who had hysteroscopy with biopsy, and in 10% of the women who had a blind biopsy.
 A group of researchers studied 13,600 diagnostic and operative hysteroscopic procedures and found a lower complication rate among diagnostic procedures (0.13%) compared with operative procedures (0.28%).
 Risks associated with false-positive test results include anxiety and additional diagnostic testing and surgery.
 Endometrial cancers may be missed on endometrial sampling and ultrasound.References: Critchley